 The project gives students a wide degree of latitude but requires that they put together a substantial piece of work beyond what they have done for classes.

 For example, a design-oriented student might come up with a well thought-out approach to redesigning all or a section of a print publication or a website.
 A student might report and write a series of articles on race relations, integrating the elderly into community life, crime and violence, or any other issue that affects the community.
 The project is expected to demonstrate a new and fresh approach to thinking about the topic or the student may write an in-depth article intended for a publication intended for trade or professional audiences.
-To review past ARPs generated by students in the JMS master’s program, please visit the Nelson Poynter Library’s Digital Archive.
+To review past ARPs generated by students in our master’s programs, please visit the Nelson Poynter Library’s Digital Archive.

 The Applied Research Project proposal consists of the following: